afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 It is also possible to deploy your own password policy.
 More information on that can be found in the [user guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/password-policy/).

 ## Tasklist: Case-Insensetive Task Querys
+In the last Alpha, we introduced a new API to filter task variables caseinsensetively.
+Camunda Tasklist now makes use of this feature when searching for specific tasks.
+After adding a variable  filter to your search, a widget will appear.
+Using the checkboxes, you can configure how you want the variable names and values to be handled.

+{{< figure src="variable_filters.png" alt="Variable Filter View">}}

+This filter works for Task-, Case- and Process Variables.

 <!--no-more-->

 ## What's Next?

-This is the fourth and last alpha release on the road to **Camunda BPM 7.11** (due May 31, 2019).
+This is the fourth alpha release on the road to **Camunda BPM 7.11** (due May 31, 2019).
 Please have a look at our [roadmap](https://camunda.com/learn/community/#roadmap) for whats still to come.

 ## Your Feedback Matters!